matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 If you are new to minting an NFT, consider using one of the community-created frontends\* like [Open Sky](https://open-sky.vercel.app/). <br>

-> \*The community-created frontends are not created by the zkSync team, and any issues with minting will need to be sent to the creators of these frontends.
+> \*The community-created frontends are not created by the zkSync team, and any issues with minting will need to be sent to the creators of these frontends

-1. Visit the [IPFS.io](https://ipfs.io/) and install IPFS Desktop.
+1. Visit the [IPFS.io](https://ipfs.io/) and install IPFS Desktop

 <p align="center">
   <img src="/m1.png" alt="Download IPFS">